 Tickets $28/$22 students & seniors

-12 Minutes Max showcases five eclectic contemporary dance works by some of Vancouver’s most exciting and innovative up-and-coming choreographers: Katie Cassady, Alejandra Miranda & Juan Villegas, Sophie Maguire, Jhoely Triana, and Sujit Vaidya.
+12 Minutes Max showcases five eclectic dance works by some of Vancouver’s most exciting and innovative up-and-coming choreographers: Katie Cassady, Alejandra Miranda & Juan Villegas, Sophie Maguire, Jhoely Triana, and Sujit Vaidya.
 First launched in Vancouver in 1994, 12 Minutes Max supports the development of new works throughout the season: this performance features a selection of pieces, chosen by program facilitators Jo Leslie and Serge Bennathan.

 Katie Cassady’s Two Chapters on Interconnectedness, performed with Marissa Wong, is a meditation on interconnectedness, nature, and climate change.
 The work focusses on an anecdote told by Professor Robert Hass at the 2008 conference Creativity in the Face of Climate Change, and on cultural conceptions about nature.
 Katie trained at Simon Fraser University and the San Francisco Conservatory of Dance, and currently performs with TWObigsteps Collective and Donald Sales/Project 20.
 Her work has been presented at the Shooting Gallery Performance Series and BC Buds at the Firehall Arts Centre.